Last updated on January 2nd, 2026 at 09:55 pm

 • Fixed issues with symbiotic extension on some ships

-Out There: Ω Edition Reviews
+Get Out There: Ω Edition on App Store

 EZ to understand and play; with virtually unlimited endings based on player choices.
 Nice graphics Good time.
-Well worth a couple bucks!
+Well worth a couple bucks.

 Very nice story.
 Lots of imagination and possibility.
 The journal entries captivate the reader.
 New journal entries would make better.
 Thank you for the game.
 Still some bugs, but its ok.
 Cant wait for sigma theory.